Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 4. How does the eyeball work?

-7. How does a visual analyzer work?
+7. How does the visual analyzer work?

 8. What is a blind spot?

-9. How do myopia and hyperopia arise?
+9. How do myopia and farsightedness occur?

 10. What are the causes of visual impairment?